kubernetes/contributor-site/content/en/events/kcsna2021/faq.md

 ### Will I be able to attend remotely?

-Yes!
-We are planning a full hybrid event that **should** allow those participating remotely to interact and work with contributors on-site.
-We will post more details on how this will work closer to the event.
+As we are not holding a formal event, we encourage you to work with your SIG or subproject to engage over Slack or team Zoom rooms.
+Any SIG or subproject that holds an event will have the ability to connect with any remote attendees.

 ### Why is vaccination required to attend in-person?